 Find this swimming spot in the heart of Kangaroo Valley right under the famous Hampden Bridge.
 There is a sturdy sandbank to set up your stuff, and a 70-metre pool (swing rope and all) to enjoy.

-4. Visit the Hampden Bridge and surrounds
+4. Visit the Hampden Bridge and its surrounds

 When the Hampden Bridge first opened in 1898 it served as a great milestone for change in the Shoalhaven region.
 The region evolved from separated settlements into a gateway to the Southern Highlands and the South Coast and the bridge became a vital link in facilitating the continued viability of the Valley.

-Today it serves as a remarkable lesson in Victorian engineering, and is the largest surviving wooden suspension bridge in the country.
+Today it serves as a remarkable lesson in Victorian engineering and is the largest surviving wooden suspension bridge in the country.
 Take a trip while you’re in Kangaroo Valley and be transported to a secret medieval castle.
 You can also take a self-guided tour to learn about the history, or visit the Pioneer Museum right next door.

-5. Peruse the General Store
+5. Shop for goods in the General Store

 A café, boutique supermarket, bakery, book shop and newsagent in one – is there anything this seemingly humble store can’t do?